dradzys/n1-query-problem/README.md

 # Setup <a name="setup"></a>

 ### Start application <a name="start"></a>

-    1. pull code
+1. Pull code
+2. Build jar
+   1. Unix `./mvnw clean package`
-    2. ./mvnw package clean
+   2. Windows  `mvnw.cmd clean package`
-    3. docker-compose up
+3. `docker-compose up`

 ### Schema definition <a name="schema"></a>
 to be filled